 This is a complex measure that will require data from a number of potential sources in the electronic health record (EHR), depending on the practice workflow.
-However, health information technology (IT) can be used to provide alerts to all practice staff at workflow-appropriate timings, once these measures are obtained.
+EHRs can alert providers to the need to capture height and weight at each visit, which are essential components of BMI percentile calculation.
+In addition, health information technology (IT) can be used to provide alerts to all practice staff at workflow-appropriate timings, once these measures are obtained.
 For example, communication about weight classification might be an alert the provider receives before signing a note.
-A prompt to record a blood pressure might be provided to a nurse on a dashboard that he or she sees before discharging the patient.
+Similarly, a prompt to record a blood pressure might be provided to a nurse on a dashboard that he or she sees before discharging the patient in order to foster the recording of more complete information at each patient visit.

-Electronic health applications offer benefits for addressing overweight and obesity: more complete and accurate data with fewer errors, cost-effectiveness, use of online assessment tools, ease of sharing data, more security, elimination of paper document storage; and shorter time for analysis.
+Electronic health tools offer benefits for addressing overweight and obesity: more complete and accurate data with fewer errors, cost-effectiveness, use of online assessment tools, ease of sharing data, more security, elimination of paper document storage; and shorter time for analysis.

 Disadvantages include providers transitioning to new data collection workflows, cost, logistics, and intellectual property concerns (Daniels, et al., 2009).